ad-freiburg/elevant/docs/benchmarks.md

  "FLAGSTAFF , Ariz. -- No sooner had six-time Pro Bowl receiver Larry Fitzgerald arrived in Uganda in July on a humanitarian mission than former president Bill Clinton hit him with the question : Does n't matter who is quarterback is , Larry Fitzgerald still finds a way to make big plays for the Cardinals ."
-  In one occurrense of this sentence, only the spans "Larry Fitzgerald" and "Uganda" are marked as ground truth entities, while in the other occurrence only the spans "Bowl" and "Larry Fitzgerald" are marked as ground truth entities.
+  In one occurrence of this sentence, only the spans "Larry Fitzgerald" and "Uganda" are marked as ground truth entities, while in the other occurrence only the spans "Bowl" and "Larry Fitzgerald" are marked as ground truth entities.
 - Mention spans are sometimes not intuitive, e.g. in the phrase "Pro Bowl receiver Larry Fitzgerald", "Bowl" is